-- Note 2 Objectives can have different aspects (such as financial, health and safety and environmental goals) and can apply at different levels (such as strategic, organisation-wide, project, product or process).
+Note 1 An effect is a deviation from the expected - positive or negative.
+Note 2 Objectives can have different aspects (such as financial, health and safety and environmental goals) and can apply at different levels (such as strategic, organisation-wide, project, product or process).

-Risk Management Coordinated activities to direct and control an organisation with regard to - risk. - Risk Management Process Systematic application of management policies, procedures and practices to the activities of communicating, consulting, establishing the context, and identifying, analysing, evaluating, treating, monitoring and reviewing risk.
+Risk Management Coordinated activities to direct and control an organisation with regard to risk.

+Risk Management Process Systematic application of management policies, procedures and practices to the activities of communicating, consulting, establishing the context, and identifying, analysing, evaluating, treating, monitoring and reviewing risk.